apioo/fusio/doc/get_started.rst

 Build an API endpoint
 ---------------------

-Fusio provides a demo news API which is ready for deployment.
+Fusio provides a demo todo API which is ready for deployment.
 Take a look at the ``.fusio.yml`` file which contains the deployment configuration.
 The file contains several keys: